MoralisWeb3/docs/docs/01-web3-data-api/evm/token-api/supported-dexs.md

 sidebar_position: 5
 ---

-The Moralis Token API seamlessly integrates with leading decentralized exchanges (DEXs) across multiple EVM blockchains, providing comprehensive support for token-related data.
+The [Moralis Token API](/web3-data-api/evm/token-api) seamlessly integrates with leading decentralized exchanges (DEXs) across multiple EVM blockchains, providing comprehensive support for token-related data.

 ## DEX Support by Chain

-If you do not specify a particular `exchange`, our API takes a comprehensive approach.
-It checks various exchanges one by one, ensuring that it finds the price you need.
-It does this while being smart about avoiding exchanges or pairs with low liquidity, guaranteeing you get reliable and accurate results for your queries.

-Below, you will find a list of supported chains on the Moralis Token API, along with the corresponding decentralized exchanges (DEXs) available on each chain.
+Below, you will find a list of supported chains on the [Moralis Token API](/web3-data-api/evm/token-api), along with the corresponding decentralized exchanges (DEXs) available on each chain.
 Simply click on a chain's name to jump to its respective section for more details:

 * [Ethereum](#ethereum)
 * [Polygon](#polygon)